surferjeff/blazor-compared/GoApp/CONCLUSIONS.md

 ## praise

 I prefer explicit path handler assignment in `hello.go` over ASP.NET's magic attributes.
 It's much easier to understand.
+There's just way less magic everywhere.
+Nothing is happening automatically or mysteriously.

 All the Lighthouse numbers for simulated mobile are better than ASP.NET.
 * requests: 6 < 8